Safely Get Rid of Carpenter Ants in a SnapUpdated: May 25, 2017Green Living

 Nontoxic Bait for Carpenter Ants

-My one cup of bait consisted of the following all of which cost less than $1:
+My one cup of ant bait consisted of the following all of which cost less than $1.
+Believe it or not, this is all that was needed to get rid of ants quickly and easily.

 When I took our container of boric acid out of the garage utility cabinet, it consisted of a bunch of hardened chunks that needed to be pounded out as I hadn’t used it in a long time.
 So, I took out my mortar and pestle and pounded out a few big chunks to re-powderize and then measured it into a small ziplock bag that contained the appropriate amount of powdered sugar.